 Just leaving one required field blank on a claim form can trigger a denial.
 Incomplete information like wrong plan code or no Social Security number accounts for 61% of initial medical billing denials and 42% of denial write-offs.

-The most commonly missed data points are date of accident, date of medical emergency, and date of onset.
+The most commonly missed data points are the date of the accident, the date of a medical emergency, and the date of onset.
 It’s also essential that the information provided is accurate, so double-check:

 To help inspire staff to improve data accuracy, consider issuing “report cards” to provide feedback.
 The good news is that if a minor error or omission occurs, you shouldn’t need to request an appeal or redetermination.